Retro-Devils/O.P.P/README.md

 - Can I Scrape the Movies with Scrapper?

   NO. Scrapper is looking for games not movies, all art will have to be be manually added.

+# TO DO

+- Make a "Play All" button.
+To play everything in a folder .
+Example everything ..../roms/movies/cartoons/

+- Make a "Stream Videos" Option/Button. choose a internet source and stream video from thier .

 # Credits

 HUGE HUGE HUGE credit to RapidEdwin on github.
 He makes IMP(integrated movie player ) and this would not be possible without him .